Lessons Learned Working With Sass and CSS Variables

 }

-// styles/partials/strategies/_typography.scss
+// styles/partials/rules/_typography.scss

 @import '../theme/layout';